 Committee decisions on whether your project was awarded or denied funding will be announced approximately one month from the submission deadline, often within one week of the committee decision.
-To support professional development in grant writing, any projects not selected for funding will receive feedback to support future grant applications.
+Any projects not selected for funding will receive feedback to support future grant applications.
 The FDR Committee reserves the right to adjust the award amount if the budget is not fully justified or if available funds are limited.
 All FDR Committee decisions are final and appeals are not accepted.